Byfield, Queensland: Amenities

 The Livingstone Shire Council operate a public library at the Raspberry Creek Homestead at 2312 Byfield Road.

 There is a general store in Byfield which caters for light meals as well as fuel and grocery items.

 Byfield has retreat style cabins and camping, offering accommodation in a rainforest setting with natural creeks and waterholes.

 Education

 Byfield State School is a government primary (Prep-6) school for boys and girls at 2233 Byfield Road (22.8412°S 150.6461°E).
 In 2017, the school had an enrolment of 33 students with 3 teachers (2 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Byfield; the nearest is Yeppoon State High School.
+There is no secondary school in Byfield; the nearest is Yeppoon State High School in Yeppoon to the south-east.